 - The ATPL ground exams For many, the most demanding part of the training.
 You’ll need to pass 14 exams covering subjects such as navigation, flight planning and aviation law.

 - Flight training The fun bit.
-A majority of this may well take place overseas, often in the USA, which offers cheaper flying and better weather.
+A majority of this may well take place overseas, often in the USA or southern Europe, which offers cheaper flying and better weather than the UK.

 - Night Qualification Your first additional qualification.